Norway in Spring

 Norway offers plenty of variety in terms of experiences, activities and sights to see during springtime.
 In the spring, the stunning scenery around the fjords are in full bloom, and the melting snow in the mountains creates free-flowing waterfalls – so it’s a fantastic time to explore fjord Norway.

 The world-famous, UNESCO-protected Geirangerfjord is a sight to behold any time of year, but springtime is a truly spectacular time to see this natural wonder.
 You can explore this stunning area with a peaceful kayaking tour or a fast-paced fjord safari on a RIB boat adventure.
 The Hardangerfjord is a natural icon of springtime in Norway, with its blossoming apple trees coming to life every year.
 The area is famous for its stunning scenery and delicious apple cider which is produced locally according to traditions.
-We have several cider tours on offer!
+Why not join in on a tasty Cider tour in the Hardangerfjord?

 Spring is a fantastic time to enjoy the many scenic hikes and bike rides Norway has to offer.
 However, those hoping to enjoy the snow in Norway will have plenty of opportunities to do just that if they plan a trip to northern Norway during the spring.
 In fact, spring skiing, known as "vårskiturer" in Norwegian, is one of the most popular activities during this time of year.